p2k3m/InfiniteRails/README.md

 Refer to [`docs/validation-matrix.md`](docs/validation-matrix.md) for the complete mapping between requirements, validation methods, success criteria, and hands-on test scenarios used during regression.

+### Local testing

+Two automated suites ship with the repository:

+1. `npm test` runs the Vitest unit suite that exercises the pure utility modules (scoreboard helpers, portal mechanics, and combat maths).
+2. `npm run test:e2e` launches the Playwright smoke test that boots the sandbox, validates HUD panels, and confirms there are no console regressions.

+Playwright downloads its browser binaries on demand.
+If the end-to-end check fails with a message similar to “Executable doesn't exist … run `npx playwright install`”, execute that command once and rerun the test.
+The download step is skipped automatically in CI because the workflow caches the Playwright bundle.

 ## Enhancement roadmap

 The design brief titled **“Comprehensive Analysis and Enhancement Specifications for Infinite Rails: Portals of Dimension”**